khaled-elsaeed/Credit-Card-Fraud-Detection/README.md

 Given the significant class imbalance, traditional accuracy metrics are inadequate.
 Instead, we recommend evaluating performance using the Area Under the Precision-Recall Curve (AUPRC).
 This provides a more nuanced understanding of the model's effectiveness in identifying fraudulent transactions within unbalanced datasets.

+## Model Performance

+In summary, the logistic regression model initially struggled with fraud detection in an imbalanced dataset, showing a recall of 63% and an F1 score of 73%.
+In contrast, the neural network performed better with a recall of 82% and an F1 score of 78%.
+Upon balancing the data, a significant enhancement was observed in the logistic regression model, with its recall surging by 33% to an impressive 96%.
+Meanwhile, the neural network experienced a more moderate increase in recall, reaching 89%.
+This highlights the efficacy of data balancing in substantially improving the logistic regression model's performance for fraud detection.

 ## Data Simulator and Resources

 An update in March 2021 introduces a simulator for transaction data, offering a practical handbook on Machine Learning for Credit Card Fraud Detection.
 Practitioners are encouraged to explore this data simulator and methodologies presented in the handbook for enhanced understanding and application.